What to do in Copenhagen, Denmark

 Copenhagen is certainly one of the cool kids when it comes to capital cities, with a laid-back style, welcoming atmosphere and diverse cultural scene.
 Home to parks, beaches, award-winning food, safe cycling routes, amazing cultural attractions and more, it’s unsurprising that Copenhagen often tops the list as the happiest place in the world.

-If you are visiting Copenhagen on a Baltic cruise holiday, we are sure you’ll want to learn more about this city and be prepared for your time here, so read on to discover more.
+If you are visiting on a Copehagen cruise, we are sure you’ll want to learn more about this city and be prepared for your time here, so read on to discover more.

 Where is Copenhagen?